Five Letter Words That End In Et

 Trends and Latest Developments

 The usage of five-letter words ending in "et" remains consistent in formal and informal contexts.
-However, the digital age has introduced new trends in language, with abbreviations and acronyms becoming increasingly prevalent.
+That said, the digital age has introduced new trends in language, with abbreviations and acronyms becoming increasingly prevalent.
 While these trends may not directly impact the usage of these specific words, they do influence the overall landscape of communication.

 Tips and Expert Advice